-Two weekly disposable lenses are sometimes referred to as weekly wear lenses.
-As the name suggests they are worn daily for a period of two weeks then replaced for a new pair.
+Two-weekly disposable lenses are sometimes referred to as weekly wear lenses.
+As the name suggests they’re worn daily for a period of two weeks then replaced with a new pair.

-First time wearers: They are often recommended for teenagers who want to wear their lenses frequently as they don’t require as much care as monthly lenses.
+- First time wearers - they’re often recommended for teenagers who want to wear their lenses frequently, as they don’t require as much care as monthly lenses

-Monthly disposables are often called monthlies, and similar to two-weekly lenses they are worn daily, cleaned and stored overnight.
+Monthly disposables are often called monthlies, and similar to two-weekly lenses they’re worn daily, cleaned and stored overnight.
 As you’ve probably guessed already, you wear these lenses for a month and then change them for a new pair.

 Monthlies are great for the following people:

 - People who want to wear their lenses 5 or more days a week

 - For the cost conscious, buying monthly lenses is much more cost effective than dailies